A quick introduction

-I guess there’s no arguing about the impact they made afterwards, and who can forget the enormous amount of homebrew that was made available (somebody even created a homebrew ‘store’, which was faster and freer than the official one).
+I guess there’s no arguing about the impact the hacking scene made on this system, and who can forget the enormous amount of homebrew that was made available (there was even a homebrew ‘store’, which was faster and freer than the official ‘Wii Shop Channel’).

 Happy new year 2020!

-This one took me quite a while, I naively predicted that since most of the content was already done for the Gamecube, I would just have to write short paragraphs and add links here and there…
+This one took me quite a while, I naively predicted that since most of the content was already done for the GameCube, I would just have to write short paragraphs and add links here and there…

 Until next time!